Arab Spring jitters complicate British-Gulf ties

 SHI‘ITE UNREST

-Sunni Gulf leaders fear powerful Shi‘ite neighbor Iran will exploit the Shi‘ite unrest to destabilize their rule, and are unsettled by the West’s speedy withdrawal of support from former Middle East allies in the face of pro-democracy demonstrations.
+Sunni Gulf leaders fear powerful Shi‘ite neighbour Iran will exploit the Shi‘ite unrest to destabilise their rule, and are unsettled by the West’s speedy withdrawal of support from former Middle East allies in the face of pro-democracy demonstrations.

 Bahrain this week banned all protests, a move Britain called “excessive” which it “hoped” would be rescinded.